klausweiss/dotfiles/nvim/pack/default/start/LuaSnip/README.md

         if ($1)
         	$0
         ```
-    Again, there are some [examples](https://github.com/L3MON4D3/LuaSnip/blob/b5a72f1fbde545be101fcd10b70bcd51ea4367de/Examples/snippets.lua#L517) and an entry in the [docs](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#snipmate-snippets-loader)
+    Again, there are some [examples](https://github.com/L3MON4D3/LuaSnip/blob/b5a72f1fbde545be101fcd10b70bcd51ea4367de/Examples/snippets.lua#L517) and [documentation](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#snipmate).
 - **Lua**: Add the snippets by calling `require("luasnip").add_snippets(filetype, snippets)`.
 An example for this can be found [here](https://github.com/L3MON4D3/LuaSnip/blob/master/Examples/snippets.lua#L190).
-This can also be done much better (one snippet-file per filetype+command for editing the current filetype+reload on edit) than in the example by using the [loader for lua](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#lua-snippets-loader)
+This can also be done much cleaner, with all the benefits that come with using a loader, by using the [loader for lua](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#lua)

 There's also a repository collecting snippets for various languages, [molleweide/LuaSnip-snippets.nvim](https://github.com/molleweide/LuaSnip-snippets.nvim)

 ## Docs and Examples
 Check [`DOC.md`](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md) (or `:help luasnip`) for a short overview and in-depth explanations of the different nodes and available API.
 I highly recommend looking into (or better yet, `:luafile`ing) [`Examples/snippets.lua`](https://github.com/L3MON4D3/LuaSnip/blob/master/Examples/snippets.lua) before writing snippets in lua.
 The [Wiki](https://github.com/L3MON4D3/LuaSnip/wiki) contains some pretty useful extensions to Luasnip.